phs928/portfolio/README.md

 Welcome!
 This portfolio showcases my personal and professional data projects, including:

 - 📊 Power BI dashboards
-- 🐍 Python automation scripts
+- 🐍 Python scripts
-- 📁 SQL-based reporting
+- 📁 SQL-based data cleaning and transformation
 - 🔗 Linked Kaggle notebooks

 Each project includes a short summary, used tools, and links to dashboards or results.